maarxx/MoreAlerts/README.md

 These alerts follow the moodlet / thought, so this will persist as long as the moodlet / thought persists, which means it might linger for a little while longer after you fix the issue.

-### Door Held Open
-### Door Blocked Open

-These are two separate alerts, which, respectively, keep track of Doors which are marked as "Hold Open", and doors which are blocked open, probably because somebody dropped an item in the doorway.

 ### Pawn is Restricted

 This alert follows whether the Pawn's current Allowed Area is something other than "Unrestricted".

 It also ignores zones named "Joy" or "ToxicH" for compatibility with my other mod [SmarterScheduling](https://github.com/maarxx/SmarterScheduling).

-### Animal Hunting

-This alert follows whether a wild animal is hunting one of your faction members (human or animal), either because it is a hungry predator or because it has gone manhunter.

-During manhunter events, it also conveniently tells you exactly how many manhunter animals are left.

 ### Predator